varkmiti/Pairing-Lab-Jul-18/README.md

 ## Deliverable 2: Show animal sightings upon page load

-When the page loads, each animal sighting of the travler should appear on the page in the `ul#collection` section.
+When the page loads, each animal sighting of the travler should appear on the page in the `ul#animals` section.
 Each animal sighting should look like:

 ```html
 <li data-id='{id here}'>